The Structure of the Majorana Clifford Group: The Majorana Clifford Group

+However, unlike in the Pauli case, direct sums of transvections in the Majorana basis (or equivalently fermionic tensor products of braiding operators) are not necessarily valid transvections anymore.
+In fact, it is only possible for transvections $h_a$ with $a \in \F^{2n, +}$\footnote{This can be shown e.g.\ by writing a generic direct sum of transvections as a block matrix and checking under which conditions it still satisfies \eqref{eq:symp_group_def_base}.}, in which case \eqref{eq:symp_acts_on_vector} dictates that they must be of the form

+Such transformations are called \emph{Householder reflections}, and it should come as no surprise that they correspond to the parity-preserving subset of symplectic transvections.
+In the style of Gottesman-Knill, one can then prove that the corresponding set of braiding operators (efficiently) generates $\Cliff^{\parity}_{2n} / \Majo^+_{2n}$:

+\begin{theorem}[Gottesman-Knill for p-Cliffords] Any element of the p-Clifford group $\Cliff^{\parity}_{2n} \leq \Cliff_{2n}$ (mod $\Majo^+_{2n}$) can be efficiently generated from products of braiding operators $\braid(a)$ with $a\in \F^{2n,+}$ as in \eqref{eq:braid_operators}.
+More specifically, it can be efficiently generated from the subset of braiding operators satisfying $\weight(a) = 2$, $\weight(a) = 4$ or $a=j$ (compare to \cite{mclauchlan_fermion_parity_based_2022, mudassar_encoding_majorana_codes_2024}). \begin{proof} We first note the well-known fact that the (binary) orthogonal group $\Ortho(2n)$ is generated by the set of Householder reflections as defined in \eqref{eq:householder} \cite{grove_classical_groups_geometric_2002}.
+This can be done in $\mathcal{O}(n^3)$ steps, as demonstrated by the sampling algorithm we provide in appendix \ref{sec:sampling}.
+Using \eqref{eq:braiding_action}, it is then straightforward to argue that the Householder reflections efficiently generate the orthogonal action of $\Cliff^{\parity}_{2n}$.

-What is left to show is that all reflections (except $h_j$) can be generated from just the ones corresponding to strings with weight 2 and weight 4.
-This can be done in at most $\mathcal{O}(n^3)$ steps by noting that one can write $h_a = I + a a^T$, and hence
+What is left to show is that all reflections (except $h_j \equiv \omega$) can be generated from just the ones corresponding to vectors with weight 2 and weight 4.
+This can be done in at most $\mathcal{O}(n^3)$ steps by first noting that the Householder reflections exhibit a braiding algebra:

-Given some reflection associated to a vector $a$ with weight $k > 4$ even, the problem therefore reduces to finding weight 4 reflections that map it to a vector with weight 2 or 4.
-This is always possible because any weight 4 Householder is of the form $\symp_4 \oplus I_{2n-4}$ (up to permutations), essentially allowing us to use \eqref{eq:symp_acts_on_vector} with regard to any 4 (odd-parity) entries of $a$ to reduce its weight by 2.
-This reduction has to be performed $\mathcal{O}(k)$ times, each step involving two $\mathcal{O}(n^2)$ matrix applications due to \eqref{eq:reflection_braiding}. \end{proof} \end{theorem}
+Given some reflection associated to a vector $a$ with weight $k > 4$ even, the problem therefore reduces to finding weight-4 reflections that map it to a vector with weight 2 or 4.
+This is always possible because any weight-4 Householder is of the form $\symp_4 \oplus I_{2n-4}$ up to permutations (which correspond to weight-2 reflections).
+This essentially allows us to use \eqref{eq:symp_acts_on_vector} with regard to any 4 entries of $a$ with local weight 3 to map them to their weight-1 complement, thereby reducing the overall weight by 2.
+For example, locally: